uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 ## Example 7: Multinode Job

 The below Slurm script runs a Quantum Expresso job using the `pw.x` executable on multiple nodes.
 In this example, we request for 2 nodes on `amd-hdr100` partition in lines 4 and 7.
 The suitable Quantum Expresso module is loaded in line 13.
 The last line is configured for a parallel computation of Quantum Expresso simulation across 2 nodes `N 2` and 4 MPI processes `-nk 4` for the input parameters in `pw.scf.silicon.in`.
-The input file `pw.scf.silicon.in` can be obtained from the [Quantum Expresso Official page](https://www.quantum-espresso.org/Doc/INPUT_PW.html).
+The input file `pw.scf.silicon.in` and psuedo potential file is taken from the [github page](https://pranabdas.github.io/espresso/hands-on/scf/).
 However this input is subject to change, hence according to your use case you can change the inputs.

 ```py linenums="1"
 #!/bin/bash